toplist2048/cscourses.online/_posts/2019-04-04-java-classes.md

 <h3>Java Class Inheritance</h3>
 <p>Java supports single inheritance, by which a class may inherit from only one direct parent class.
-To truly understand single inheritance, it may helpful to contrast it with multiple inheritance, by which a class may have multiple direct parents.</p>
+It helpful to contrast it with multiple inheritance, by which a class may have multiple direct parents.</p>
 <p>Java also supports multiple levels of inheritance, by which one class may extend
 another class, which in turn extends another class.</p>
-<p>In Java, all classes inherit from a single class, java.lang.Object.
-Furthermore, java.lang.Object is the only class that doesn’t have any
+<p>In Java, all classes inherit from a single class, java.lang.Object, java.lang.Object is the only class that doesn’t have any parent classes.
-parent classes.
 The compiler automatically inserts code into any class you write that doesn’t extend a specific class.</p>
+<pre>public class Dog extends Animal { }</pre>

 <b>Constructor Definition Rules:</b>
 <ul>